SeriousOldMan/Simulator-Controller/README.md

 20. [Defining custom Button Box Modes](https://youtu.be/CqXcjTRoLpE) - This video demonstrates how you can define your own Button Box layers with custom commands.

-21. [Unboxing Practice Center](https://www.youtube.com/watch?v=Qx3I0B8AvhQ) - We are taking a detailed look at the "Practice Center", which lets you organize your practice sessions and solo races, as well as the data collected during those sessions.
+21. [Unboxing Solo Center](https://www.youtube.com/watch?v=Qx3I0B8AvhQ) - We are taking a detailed look at the "Solo Center", which lets you organize your practice sessions and solo races, as well as the data collected during those sessions.

 22. [Updating your configuration to 5.3](https://youtu.be/f4HuUjSW-3k) - This video shows you how to update your configuration to use the new capabilities of "Simulator Setup", which simplify many configuration tasks significantly.